 |CPCCBC4011B||Apply structural principals to commercial low rise constructions|

 |CPCCBC4012B||Read and interpret plans and specifications|

 |BSBSMB404||Undertake small business planning|

 - You are eighteen (18) years or older

-- You have 5 years or more of construction experience otherwise, you can demonstrate strong transferable skills and experience in:
+- You have 3 projects worth of experience in building or construction industry, you can demonstrate strong transferable skills and experience in:

 - Property Maintenance